d3Jesus/alx-low_level_programming/0x00-hello_world/README.md

 		+ Example: if the C file is main.c, the output file should be main.s
 + TASK 3: Script that compiles a C file and creates an executable named cisfun.
 	+ The C file name will be saved in the variable $CFILE
++ TASK 4: Prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+	+ Use the function puts
+	+ You are not allowed to use printf
+	+ Your program should end with the value 0